Scalable In-Context Q-Learning: Experiments

 \section{Experiments}

-We comprehensively evaluate the in-context learning capacity of SICQL on popular benchmarking domains across different dataset types.
-In general, we aim to answer the following questions: \begin{itemize}[itemsep=0.25em, leftmargin=1.25em] \item Can SICQL achieve consistent performance gain on few-shot generalization ability to unseen tasks compared to other strong baselines?
+We comprehensively evaluate the in-context learning capacity of S-ICQL on popular benchmarking domains across different dataset types.
+In general, we aim to answer the following questions: \begin{itemize}[itemsep=0.25em, leftmargin=1.25em] \item Can S-ICQL consistently outperform other strong baselines on unseen tasks?
 (Sec.~\ref{sec:exp_main}) \item How do the prompt construction via world modeling and the reward maximization via dynamic programming affect the in-context learning performance, respectively?
-(Sec.~\ref{sec:exp_ablation}) \item Is SICQL robust to the quality of offline datasets and hyperparameters?
-(Sec.~\ref{sec:exp_quality} and Sec.~\ref{sec:exp_hyper}) \end{itemize}
+(Sec.~\ref{sec:exp_ablation}) \item Can S-ICQL also achieve well performance for out-of-distribution (OOD) tasks?
+(Sec.~\ref{sec:ood}) \item Does S-ICQL really have the stitching capacity to find globally optimal policy?
+(Sec.~\ref{sec:stitch}) \item Is S-ICQL robust to the quality of offline datasets and hyperparameters?
+(Sec.~\ref{sec:exp_quality} and Appendix~\ref{app:param}) \item Can S-ICQL encode task-relevant information for efficient prompt construction?
+(Sec.~\ref{sec:visual})